 You might know that spies wear unique eyewear to see in the dark.
 These equipments are referred as a night vision goggles.
 The focus of today’s Wonder of the Day is on how they function.
 Are you unsure if night vision goggles are effective?
 They do, indeed!
 They perform admirably.
 The most incredible night vision equipment can let humans see more than 200 yards distant on a cloudy, moonless night.

 It’s crucial to first comprehend a few things about light.
 Not all light is visible.
 It is real!
 The type of light we can see is known as visible light.
 Only a tiny portion of the electromagnetic spectrum is it.
 Other light types exist that are invisible to the human eye.
-Infrared and ultraviolet light are included in this.
+Infrared and ultraviolet light are included.

 How do night vision glasses work?
 Depending on the technology being used, night vision may operate in one of two very distinct ways.
 Let’s check out how do night vision goggles work.

 - Image Enhancement: This works by collecting the tiny amounts of light, including the lower portion of the infrared light spectrum, that are present but may be invisible to magnifying it so that we can see the image with our own eyes.